Jacob Blaustein: Israel-U.S. relations

 Blaustein was active in the creation of the nation of Israel, the 1947 partition of Palestine through the United Nations, and for American recognition of the new state.
 He served as president of the American Jewish Committee (AJC) from 1949 to 1954.

 During his time as leader of the AJC, the organization took the position that fighting prejudice towards Jews in the United States could best be achieved by working to advance equality of all Americans.
 Blaustein commissioned social science research into the causes of and solutions to address prejudice in the United States, and forged alliances with other associations including the United Negro College Fund, National Association for the Advancement of Colored People, Catholic Association for International Peace, and the General Federation of Women's Clubs.

 The AJC's social science research was cited in the 1954 Brown v.
 Board of Education decision of the U.S. Supreme Court that outlawed school segregation.

-His advocacy solidified the terms of U.S. and Israel relations through an agreement with Israeli Prime Minister David Ben-Gurion, ensuring that American Jews did not maintain allegiance to Israel, but instead would support the state through international cooperation, exchange, and education.
+Blaustein and Israeli Prime Minister David Ben-Gurion negotiated an understanding to govern the relaetions between Israel and the American Jewish community.
+They agreed that American Jews would lobby and raise money for Israel without meddling in Israeli politics and policies, while Israel would recognize the allegiance of American Jews to the United States and would not meddle in the internal affairs of diaspora communities.
+While individuals who wished to immigrate to Israel would be welcomed, those remaining in the United States would not be disparaged as "exiles", and American and Israeli Jews would not speak on behalf of each other.
 Abba Eban wrote that Blaustein was considered a "foremost interpreter of the concept of American-Israel friendship."

 Blaustein played an influential role in Israel's admission to the United Nations, U.S. Export-Import Bank loans to Israel, and economic grants-in-aid for Israel from the United States.
 After completing his term as AJC president, Blaustein was appointed as an honorary president from 1954 until his death in 1970.